Homer's Night Out: Plot

 Bart purchases a miniature spy camera from a mail-order catalog and uses it to take candid photos around the house.
 Later, Homer tells Marge he is going to a bachelor party for a co-worker, Eugene Fisk.
 While Homer is gone, Marge decides to take the children to a seafood restaurant where — unknown to her — the bachelor party is under way in another room.

 A belly dancer named Princess Kashmir arrives at the party and invites Homer to dance with her onstage.
-On his way to the bathroom, Bart wanders into the bachelor party and snaps a picture of Homer and Princess Kashmir dancing.
+Walking out of the bathroom, Bart wanders into the bachelor party and snaps a picture of Homer and Princess Kashmir dancing.
 Bart brings the photo to school and gives a copy to Milhouse, who promptly gets requests for copies from other students.
-Soon everyone in Springfield has a copy.
-Marge sees the picture at her aerobics class and is furious.
+When the students' parents get hold of the photo, more copies circulate until everyone in Springfield has seen the picture, including Marge, who is furious.
 When Homer arrives home later that day, Marge demands an explanation.
-Bart inadvertently reveals that the picture is his, angering both his parents.
+Bart inadvertently reveals that he had taken the picture, angering both his parents.
 Homer spends the night at Barney's apartment after Marge kicks him out of the house.

 The next day, Homer goes home to apologize to Marge, who worries the picture will make Bart think it is acceptable to treat women as sex objects.
 She insists that Homer take Bart to meet Princess Kashmir so he can see that she is more than just a stripper.
 Homer and Bart scour Springfield's strip clubs searching for Princess Kashmir, eventually finding her at the Sapphire Lounge.

 Homer introduces himself and Bart to Princess Kashmir, who is preoccupied with her upcoming performance but understands what Homer is trying to teach his son.
 Homer inadvertently finds himself onstage when the striptease show starts.
 He is about to be thrown offstage when the audience recognizes him from the picture.
 Homer gets caught up in the audience's fanfare and starts dancing with the showgirls until he remembers the lesson he is trying to teach Bart.
 Homer stops the show and makes a plea to the audience to treat women with respect.
 Marge, who is in the audience, accepts Homer's apology and they reconcile.